Shadman1077/Technonext/README.md

-this is a transformer model based prediction using NER.
+this is a transformer model.
+In this project, I have used the BERT model to predict Name Recognition entity.